Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 Next, adjust the AKS cluster and enable Container Insights:

 ```
-// Inside Cluster Definition; add the following as a child of properties
+// Inside Cluster Definition; add the following to properties

     addonProfiles: {
       omsAgent: {